vishaltak/gitlab-compose-kit/README.md

 For most developers, the GDK will offer a more straightforward path.
 If you're looking for something requiring the lowest maintainence effort, [consider using the GDK via GitPod](https://gitlab.com/gitlab-org/gitlab-development-kit/-/blob/master/doc/howto/gitpod.md).
 If you're running Linux and want something container-based, GCK is a great option.

 The GCK is built with a completely different philosophy than the GDK, and this difference in architecture means the two are wholly incompatible.
 Since GCK is heavily Docker-based, maintainence of your local dev environment is significantly easier, however, being Docker based also means that it does not run natively on OSX and will pose problems during setup.
-There are two open issues that would solve some of the pain of running it on OSX, for those interested in contributing:
+There are two open issues that would solve some of the pain of running it on macOS, for those interested in contributing:

 - https://gitlab.com/gitlab-org/gitlab-compose-kit/-/issues/31
 - https://gitlab.com/gitlab-org/gitlab-compose-kit/-/merge_requests/97